JimmyK1995/zetland-case/README.md

 I crafted a news application comprising a landing page and a dedicated news page.
 The app dynamically generates images using the Pexels API, leveraging topic tagging.
 The process involves fetching data from Newshacker, extracting titles, determining keywords, and querying the Pexels API accordingly.
 The information is presented only when all data has been successfully fetched, facilitated by the Promise.all method.

 Focused Areas:
 My primary emphasis in this project revolved around showcasing my proficiency in React structure, hook utilization, and data fetching.
 I intentionally kept styling, types, and animations to the basics.
-The design aspect was crucial to demonstrate my ability to translate a visual design into a fully functional application, highlighting attention to detail.
+The design aspect was crucial to demonstrate my ability to translate a visual design into a fully functional site, highlighting attention to detail.

 Time Constraints and Future Considerations:
 Given more time, I would address the following areas: